Bulgaria in the Eurovision Song Contest 2005

 Bulgaria was represented at the Eurovision Song Contest 2005 with the song "Lorraine", written by Vesselin Vesselinov-Eko and Orlin Pavlov, and performed by the band Kaffe.
 The Bulgarian participating broadcaster, Bulgarian National Television (BNT), organised the national final Bŭlgarskata pesen v „Evroviziya 2005” in order to select its entry for the contest.
 This was the first-ever entry from Bulgaria in the Eurovision Song Contest.

 Twenty-four entries were selected to participate in the national final which consisted of two shows: a semi-final and a final, held on 22 January 2005 and 12 February 2005, respectively.
 The top twelve songs of the semi-final as determined by an eleven-member jury panel qualified to the final.
 In the final, public televoting exclusively selected "Lorraine" performed by Kaffe as the winning entry with 76,590 votes.

 Bulgaria competed in the semi-final of the Eurovision Song Contest which took place on 19 May 2005.
 Performing during the show in position 21, "Lorraine" was not announced among the top 10 entries of the semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Bulgaria placed nineteenth out of the 25 participating countries in the semi-final with 49 points.

 Background

 On 4 November 2004, the Bulgarian national broadcaster, Bulgarian National Television (BNT), confirmed its intentions to debut at the Eurovision Song Contest in its after several unsuccessful attempts before 2000.
 On 26 November 2004, the broadcaster announced that it would organise a national final in order to select its debut entry for the 2005 contest.

 Before Eurovision

 Bŭlgarskata pesen v „Evroviziya 2005”

 Bŭlgarskata pesen v „Evroviziya 2005” (The Bulgarian song in Eurovision 2005) was the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2005.
 The competition consisted of a semi-final on 22 January 2005 and a final on 12 February 2005.
-Both shows were hosted by Aleksandra Surchadzhieva and Deyan Slavchev and broadcast on Channel 1.
+Both shows were hosted by Aleksandra Sarchadjieva and Deyan Slavchev – Deo and broadcast on Channel 1.